 November 17, 2016

-- Posted by:John Hindman, Director of Learning and Performance Improvement, Tooling U-SME
+- Posted by:John Hindman, Director of Learning Services, Tooling U-SME

 The retirement of millions of experienced and knowledgeable workers is creating a situation similar to that during World War II, when the incumbent manufacturing workforce went off to war and a new workforce was needed.